Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 The History

 The first Babylonian dynasty began to decline around 1749 BC.
-It later transitioned to the Kassite dynasty (1595-1155 BC) and then to the Second Isin Dynasty (1155-1026 BC).
+It later transitioned to the Kassite Dynasty (1595-1155 BC) and the Second Isin Dynasty (1155-1026 BC).
 It then fell into a period of chaos (1026-911 BC).
-During this time, nomadic Semitic groups migrated into Babylon from the Levant (/ləˈvænt/) region of Assyria.
-The earliest waves consisted of Suteans and Arameans, followed by the Kaldu a century later (940–860 BC).
+During this time, nomadic Semitic groups migrated into Babylon from Assyria’s Levant (/ləˈvænt/) region.
+The earliest waves consisted of the Suteans and Arameans, followed by the Kaldu a century later (940–860 BC).
 The Kaldu became known as the Chaldeans or the Chaldees.

 By this time, the population of Babylonia had grown to a diverse mix of people that included native Babylonians, along with Persians, Chaldeans, Arabs, Medes, Elamites, Arameans, Suteans, Canaanites, Scythians, Cimmerians, and Sagartians.
 This diversity of Babylon’s population is an important detail, as we affirm that Bible references to Babylon are not congruent to one homogeneous ethnos.